AEDP Vision Collective

 The Initial Call

-Our passion commitment to the initiatives and innovative approaches to “AEDP & Healing Racialized Trauma has has led to the emergence of a group of 12 members of our self-identified Black AEDP community members who responded to an initial call to work this initiative in the early fall of 2021.
+Our passion and commitment to the initiatives and innovative approaches to “AEDP & Healing Racialized Trauma has led to the emergence of a group of 12 members of our self-identified Black AEDP community members who responded to an initial call to work this initiative in the early fall of 2021.

 Over the months, the groups cohered and the AEDP Vision Collective was born.
 Here is one description of the group in their own words: we are “a wise, committed and thoughtful group of Black-Identified therapists laying the foundation for a new vision of creating a more diverse and inclusive body of understanding within the AEDP Institute.
 This Collective has a lot of heart, a lot of grit, and a broad base of experience and knowledge to draw from.
 We embrace this opportunity to think outside the box of power and privilege and acknowledge that this is the time for AEDP to grow and expand the diversity of the contributors to its emergent growth.“